nsnam/ns-3-dev-git/src/traffic-control/doc/fq-codel.rst

 queue) and "old" queues, that have queued enough data to be around for more than one iteration of the round-robin scheduler.

+FqCoDel is installed by default on single-queue NetDevices (such as PointToPoint, Csma and Simple).
+Also, on multi-queue devices (such as Wifi), the default root qdisc is Mq with as many FqCoDel child queue discs as the number of device queues.

 Model Description
 *****************